ihumphrey/Xi-cam/docs/source/resources.md

 [Qt](https://www.qt.io/what-is-qt/?utm_campaign=Navigation%202019&utm_source=megamenu)
 is a framework written in C++ for developing graphical user interfaces.
 PySide2 and PyQt5 are two different python bindings to the Qt C++ API.
-QtPy is a wrapper that allows for writing python Qt code with either PySide2 or PyQt5 installed.
+QtPy is a wrapper that allows for writing python Qt code with either PyQt5 or PySide2 installed.

 Xi-CAM uses [QtPy](https://pypi.org/project/QtPy/) to interact with different Python bindings to Qt.
 QtPy allows you *"to write your code as if you were using PySide2 but import Qt modules from qtpy instead of PySide2 (or PyQt5)"*.
 The references below show PySide2 examples and documentation; when writing a Xi-CAM plugin, make sure to use the `qtpy` modules when importing.

+* [PySide2 Documentation](https://doc.qt.io/qtforpython/) - Documentation for PySide2.
+Since the QtPy API
+resembles PySide2, this documentation is helpful for looking up python Qt modules and classes that you may use.

 * [PyQt5 GUI Tutorial](https://build-system.fman.io/pyqt5-tutorial) - Introductory tutorial for learning the basic
 concepts of Qt. *Note: this tutorial is written for PyQt5, remember to import from `qtpy` instead of `PyQt5` or